 Life insurance coverage riders

 This add-on is designed to provide additional temporary life insurance cover.
-A term rider is ultimately a term life policy with a much shorter-term length than the base policy.
+A term rider is ultimately a term life insurance policy with a much shorter-term length than the base policy.

 A policyholder can stack up many term riders to ensure they have more protection when they are younger.
 The coverage amount reduces as different term riders slowly start expiring over the years.
-As the policyholder becomes more financially independent, their policy will only provide the coverage they truly require.
+As the policyholder becomes more financially independent, their life insurance policy will only provide the coverage they truly require.

 Using the term rider in this manner is referred to as “laddering”.
-This approach is useful in situations when you need more protection in the early part of your policy term.
+This approach is useful in situations when you need more protection in the early part of your life insurance policy term.
 For instance, you may need a higher death benefit amount when you have a high mortgage balance.

 As covered earlier, term riders last for a shorter period than the base policy.
 You can add a Term 10 rider or even a Term 20 rider to a 30-year term policy.